BloodyShrimp/Machine_Learning_Models/README.md

 # Computational Intelligence

-Projects for university course using neural networks and genetic algorithms
+Projects using neural networks and genetic algorithms.
+Libraries used:
+Scikit-learn
+Keras interface for TensorFlow
+PyGAD
+Minisom

 ## Neural Networks